triplea-game/tripleawarclub.org/README.md

+# This site is no longer active and permanently redirects to [forums.triplea-game.org](https://forums.triplea-game.org).

 # tripleawarclub.org

 This repository contains the nginx configuration file for \[www.\]tripleawarclub.org.

-This site is no longer active and therefore it permanently redirects to [forums.triplea-game.org](https://forums.triplea-game.org).

 ## Update Nginx configuration